 Welcome to St Aldhelm’s

-St Aldhelm’s is once again open for worship, with a Eucharist service on Sundays at 10am and for Holy Communion from the Book of Common Prayer on Thursdays at 10.
+St Aldhelm’s is open for worship, with a Eucharist service on Sundays at 10am and Holy Communion from the Book of Common Prayer on Thursdays at 10.
 All are welcome to join us.
 Find out more about our socially distanced worship here,

 Annual Parochial Church Meeting